frankxjkuang/bing-wallpaper/README.md

 <details>
 <summary>Description</summary>

-> June is Pride Month, commemorating the Stonewall uprising, a series of protests by the LGBTQIA+ community that took place on June 28, 1969, in response to a police raid at the Stonewall Inn in Greenwich Village in New York City.
+> June is Pride Month, commemorating the Stonewall uprising, a series of protests by the LGBTQIA+ community that began on June 28, 1969, in response to a police raid at the Stonewall Inn in Greenwich Village in New York City.
 Various events around the world are held in June to honor and celebrate the LGBTQIA+ community, their history, achievements, and ongoing pursuit for equality.
 This month, vibrant parades hit the streets, and buildings light up in the colors of the rainbow—a symbol of the LGBTQIA+ social movements—in numerous cities to praise freedom for all.
-Today's homepage shows the skyline of San Francisco, home to one of the largest and oldest Pride parades, with City Hall lit up in rainbow lights.
+Today's homepage shows the skyline of San Francisco, home to one of the largest and oldest pride parades, with City Hall lit up in rainbow lights.
 >
 >
 >